Aurpan/Aurpan/README.md

 - 👋 Hi, I’m @Aurpan
-- 👀 I’m interested in Web Development
-- 🌱 I’m currently learning Angular and .NET Core
+- 🌱 I’m currently working as a .NET developer

 <!---